KenSciResearch/fairMLHealth/README.md

 }
 ```

-### KDD Tutorial Presentation
+### KDD2020 Tutorial Presentation
-Ahmad, M.A., Patel, A., Eckert, C., Kumar, V., & Teredesai, A. (2020, August).
-[Fairness in Machine Learning for Healthcare.](./docs/publications/KDD2020-FairnessInHealthcareML-Slides.pptx) In _Proceedings of the 26th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining_ (pp. 3529-3530).
+Ahmad, M.A., Patel, A., Eckert, C., Kumar, V., Allen, C. & Teredesai, A. (2020, August).
+[Fairness in Machine Learning for Healthcare.](./docs/publications/KDD2020-FairnessInHealthcareML-Slides.pdf) In _Proceedings of the 26th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining_ (pp. 3529-3530).

 See also: [Publications](./docs/publications)

 ```
-@incollection{APEKT_KDD2020,
+@incollection{FMLH_KDD2020,
-    title = {Fairness in Machine Learning for Healthcare}, author = {Ahmad, M.A. and Eckert, C. and Kumar, V. and Patel, A. and Teredesai, A.}, year = 2020,
+    title = {Fairness in Machine Learning for Healthcare}, author = {Ahmad, M.A. and Eckert, C. and Kumar, V. and Patel, A. and Allen, C. and Teredesai, A.}, year = 2020,
     month = {August},
     booktitle = {Proceedings of the 26th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining},